Cyphrme/URLFormJS/README.md

 # FormJS API

 The following functions are exposed from FormJS:
-- InitForm
+- Init
 - PopulateFromValues
 - PopulateFromURI
 -	Serialize
--	Parse
+-	Objectify
-- ClearForm
+- Clear
-- IsFormEmpty
+- IsEmpty

 `values` in the following context of the functions refers to a Javascript key:value object.

-FormJS may also refer to this object as `pairs`.
+URLFormJS may also refer to this object as `pairs`.

-InitForm is used to initialize the FormOptions you want to use for the form, and should be called when the page/DOM is loaded, if the form requires FormOptions other than the Defaults.
-InitForm will also set the event listener on the ShareURL button, if it exists on the page.
+Init is used to initialize the FormOptions you want to use for the form, and should be called when the page/DOM is loaded, if the form requires FormOptions other than the Defaults.
+Init will also set the event listener on the ShareURL button, if it exists on the page.

-PopulateFromValues will populate the form values on the page, from the given FormParameters, Values, and FormOptions.
+PopulateFromValues will populate the form values on the page, from the given Values, while using the form parameters and options used at initialization.

 PopulateFromURI will do the same thing as PopulateFromValues, but use uri query parameters as the values.

 Serialize will return a serialized JSON string from the form.

-Parse will return a parsed JSON object from the form.
+Objectify will return a JSON object from the form.

-ClearForm will clear the form's values, and set the checkboxes to unchecked.
+Clear will clear the form's values, and set the checkboxes to unchecked.

-IsFormEmpty will return true if the form is empty, and false otherwise.
+IsEmpty will return true if the form is empty, and false otherwise.

 # Example
 ## [See live example](https://cyphrme.github.io/URLFormJS/)